timveil/hive-jdbc-uber-jar/README.md

 ![](https://github.com/timveil/hive-jdbc-uber-jar/blob/master/images/intellij-driver.png)

-2. Then create a new Project Data Source using the new Driver
+2. Then create a new Project Data Source using the new Driver.

 ![](https://github.com/timveil/hive-jdbc-uber-jar/blob/master/images/intellij-connection.png)

 3. After creating the Project Data Source, test the connection.
-You should see the following
+You should see the following:

 ![](https://github.com/timveil/hive-jdbc-uber-jar/blob/master/images/intellij-connection-test.png)